ovh/ovh-ttyrec/README.md

 Efforts have been made to ensure the code is portable.
 It is known to work under at least:

- - Linux
+ - Linux (any version or flavor)
- - FreeBSD
- - NetBSD
- - OpenBSD
- - MacOS
- - OpenSolaris distributions (such as OmniOS)
+ - BSD (known to work under at least FreeBSD, NetBSD, OpenBSD, DragonFlyBSD)
+ - Darwin (macOS aka OS X aka Mac OS X)
+ - Haiku (community OS compatible with BeOS)
+ - OmniOS (community OS compatible with Solaris)

 It should work under any POSIX OS that support either `openpty()` or the `grantpt()`/`unlockpt() `mechanisms.